francis2/api/csharp/services-api/docs/PositionsApi.md

-Returns all entities of Position type
+Retrieves all entities of Position type

 ### Example
 ```csharp